sr99622/libonvif/README.md

 ```

+&nbsp;

-* Receive Camera Events
+* <h3>Receive Camera Events</h3>

 This program will receive event notifications from the camera.
 At a minimum, you will need to supply the camera ip address, user name and password.
 If the -e flag is not used, all events from the camera will be recieved.
 Received events are processed by a callback function, in this case `on_camera_events`.
 Event filters can be added to show only flagged events.
 Multiple events can be entered using comma delimiter.
 Available event filters are printed out by the program at launch.
+Please refer to the pull_events.py example program for an alternate event mechanism if the host is unable to receive traffic on tcp port.

 ```
 from libonvif.devices.camera import get_camera_by_ip